Thijzert123/client-plus/README.md

 Not only that, mods that improve gameplay are also included, specifically on the client-side.
 For example: Mouse Tweaks and Client Sort both allow you to organize and streamline the inventory, without interrupting vanilla gameplay.
 But the best part is that they are completely client-side!

+Client+ ships with all the resource packs and shaders you'll ever need, even with some resource packs enabled out of the box.
+Redstone Tweaks, Connected Textures and Fullbright UB all improve Minecraft and are available in this modpack.
+As for shaders, Complementary Shaders Reinmagined/Unbound, BSL Shaders, Solas Shader and more are included.

 ## Mod information
 This is all the content in the modpack, including mods, resource packs and shaders:
 - 3D Skin Layers (skinlayers3d-fabric-1.6.7-mc1.21.jar)